aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/mastering-text-rendering-aspose-imaging-java/_index.md

 This creates an EMF vector file that retains crisp text at any scale.

-### Feature 2: Creating a Graphics Object for EMF Recording
+### Feature 2: creating a graphics object for EMF recording

 #### Overview
 A properly initialized graphics object is the foundation for any drawing operation, especially when you plan to **save EMF file**.